 Children's and Youth Sunday School classes will resume at 9:30 a.m. on Sunday, Sept.
 9.

 We will begin a new Sunday School curriculum “Re:FORM.”
 Our middle school students will be able to participate in engaging conversations on topics such as:

 -- If there is only one God, why are there so many religions?

 -- Why should I pray when God doesn’t answer all my prayers?

 We hope your 6th-, 7th-, and 8th-graders will join us!

 If you have a student in 8th through 12th grade who would like to participate in the 2019 Mission Trip to Hazlet, NJ, please contact Lisa Brooks.

 Dinner is served from 5:30 to 6:30 p.m. the last Tuesday of each month.
 Please join us as we host our community friends and fellowship with our community over a great meal.
 Contact Ruth Ford with any questions or to get involved with this ministry.

 Moms' Day Out

-Groups are currently forming for Moms' Day Out, which will begin in late August or early September.
-We are filling a Wednesday group, and have openings in a newly forming Tuesday group.
+Moms' Day Out is underway and we are currently filling a Wednesday group.
 Groups can be held any weekday if there are at least eight participating families.
 Contact Ruth Ford for more information.